JerryI/TK/README.md

 - __interactive phase unwrapping__
 - __automated reports__
 - easy exports to ASCII format
+- *no assumptions are made on the nature of the excitations* __works for both magnetic- and electric-dipole transitions__

 ## How to run
 1. Install [WLJS Notebook](https://wljs.io/)